cpacker/MemGPT/docs/config.md

 ### Configuring the agent
-You can set agent defaults by running `memgpt configure`.
+You can set agent defaults by running `memgpt configure`, which will store config information at `~/.memgpt/config` by default.

 The `memgpt run` command supports the following optional flags (if set, will override config defaults):